Fukusa textiles and gifts exchange in Japan

 Wednesday 10 April 2019: Fukusa textiles and gifts exchange in Japan by Manuela Moscatiello, head of Japanese collections at the Cernuschi Museum.

 Manuela Moscatiello recalls that this subject has been studied very little, whereas these textiles are very important in Japanese social life.
-Word fukusa is a general term that suggests a light and flexible silk fabric, often doubled, usually square in shape, the size of which can vary.
+Word fukusa is a general term that suggests a light and supple silk fabric, often lined, usually square in shape, which may vary in size.

 The Japanese custom of packing objects into a textile to transport them is old and the furoshiki are still very much used.
 Generally in cotton they are also used as bags.
 The kakebukusa are they employed to accompany a gift.
 There are also textiles intended to be placed under objects to prevent them from slipping off a table or an altar, dashifukusa ou uchishiki.
 Finally, chabukusa are used during the tea ceremony to rid objects of dust or moisture.

 The conference will focus on kakebukusa, related to a very common practice in Japan that is the basis of Japanese society and is part of the label: the exchange of gifts.
 The gift must be related to a certain time, be it seasonal festivals, an event of life (birth, birthday, graduation, marriage, retirement, death), etc. The decor of kakebukusa plays an important role, because this textile is a kind of ticket accompanying the gift and carries a message transmitted by the image.
 When presenting a gift, it is placed on a tray or on a small table and covered with a kakebukusa.
-The gift can be an object or money and it is offered in privacy; moreover, we must not show a reaction when we receive it.
+The gift can be an object or money and it is given in the privacy; moreover, one should not show any reaction when receiving it.
 Gifts are important in Japanese social life because they strengthen the bonds of society.
 The kakebukusa must therefore express a message and the recipient must admire the textile but return it to the sender.
 The Victoria & Albert Museum in London has a remarkable collection of kakebukusa which comes from a Japanese tea merchant whose wife has kept all the textiles coming from the yard, pretending not to know the label.

-In Japan, the use of an object is very much related to its aesthetic appearance and it is normal to use an old bowl whose beauty can be appreciated every day; the kakebukusa are often part of the family patrimony and can be transmitted over several generations, hence their value.
+In Japan, the use of an object is very much linked to its aesthetic aspect and it is normal to use an old bowl whose beauty can be appreciated every day; the kakebukusa are often part of the family patrimony and can be transmitted over several generations, hence their value.
 The big families had the lining decorated with the coat of arms of the clan.

 The reasons used are related to the auspicious wish message that we wish to transmit:

-- Nature with the three friends of winter - pine, bamboo, and prunus in bloom - (perseverance, longevity), chrysanthemums yellow (immortality), white or colored (festival of the month of September), mandarins (health and longevity, New Year's greetings), etc.
+- Nature with the three friends of winter - pine, bamboo, and prunus in bloom - (perseverance, longevity), yellow (immortality), white or colored chrysanthemums (September festival), mandarins (health and longevity, New Year's greetings), etc.

 - Auspicious animals such as the crane (longevity or wedding vows), the turtle with a train of algae minogame (longevity), lobster (longevity), carp (longevity and virility), dragon (prosperity), phoenix (longevity, immortality), etc.